-Rathtrevor Beach Provincial Park in Parksville one of the best camping picnic areas on Vancouver Island.
-Giant old growth firs, an incredible sandy beach with campsites located in the mature Douglas fir forest.
-At low tide the ocean goes out for almost a kilometer and this gives visitors a chance to walk on endless sandy beaches.
+Rathtrevor Beach Provincial Park in Parksville is one of the best camping picnic areas on Vancouver Island.
+Giant old-growth firs, an incredible sandy beach with campsites located in the mature Douglas fir forest.
+At low tide, the ocean goes out for almost a kilometer and this gives visitors a chance to walk on endless sandy beaches.

 Rathtrevor campground became a provincial park in 1967.